Frequently Asked Questions

 What’s the difference between Somatic Counselling and Intimacy & Embodiment Coaching?

-Somatic Counselling is a therapy approach and focuses on the process rather than orienting around outcome or goals.
-We practice bringing attention to the body and the present-moment and how your intention for the session or any challenges you’re bringing are showing up for you, working with them as they unfold.
-As in Intimacy & Embodiment Coaching there may be a focus on creating change, however in Somatic Counselling this happens through deep listening and holding whatever’s here together, supporting the nervous system and engaging in curious, open-ended exploration.
+Somatic Counselling is a therapeutic modality that focuses on presence and process rather than orienting around outcome or goals.
+We practice bringing attention to the body and in-the-moment experience and how your intention for the session or any challenges you’re bringing are showing up for you, working with them as they unfold.

 Can I do sessions online?